|Page tools: Print Page Print All|

 First, they are counting different things - for example, the Labour Force Survey asks about a person’s main job to identify employed and unemployed people, and people not in the labour force.
 However, a person holding two jobs will be counted twice in a business survey, once by each employer.
 Business surveys measure the number of "filled jobs", not the number of employed people.

-When people in households were asked how many jobs they have, they told the ABS in June 2016 they had 12.7 million.
-Businesses reported they had 12.9 million filled jobs, which was 200,000 (or 1.6%) more than reported by households in the monthly Labour Force Survey.
+When people in households were asked how many jobs they have, they told the ABS in 2018-2019 they had 13.63 million.
+Businesses reported they had 13.62 million filled jobs, which was 8,500 (or 0.1%) less than reported by households in the monthly Labour Force Survey.

 The second reason for the difference is that, in line with international standards, not everyone who has a job is in the scope of the Labour Force Survey.
 Similarly, some forms of work are not captured by reporting businesses.